mschoenebeck/zeos-orchard/book/src/protocol/circuit/zeos-circuit.md

 # ZEOS Action Circuit
 <img align="right" src="https://github.com/mschoenebeck/zeos-docs/blob/main/book/circuit/ABC.png?raw=true">

-- $C_{zeos}$

-As in Zcash Orchard there is only one circuit which is used to generate proofs for all private actions.
-The ZEOS Orchard circuit is very similar to the Zcash circuit.
-It can be divided into three parts: A, B and C. Each circuit part represents a note and the action circuit describes their relationship to each other.
+As in Zcash Orchard there is only one circuit which is used to generate proofs for all privacy actions.
+The ZEOS Orchard circuit, $C_{zeos}$, is very similar to the Zcash Orchard circuit.
+It can be divided into three parts: A, B and C. Each circuit part represents a UTXO and the action circuit describes their relationship to each other.
 There are two main configurations for this circuit.

 It is either: